coreyRalli/Light-Meter/README.md

 - Yarn or NPM
 - Notepad/Visual Studio Code/some other text editor for configuration file

 You'll need to create a new ```config.json``` file in the project directory (not included for security reasons).
 This is used to set and customise various options.
+If you're running this on AWS/Heroku/Azure etc, you can skip the config.json file and add these as enviroment variables.

 #### config.json Template
 ```
 {
-    "LIFX-token": "your-own-token",
+    "LIFXToken": "your-own-token",
     "postcode" : "3000",
-    "light-selector": "all",
+    "lightSelector": "all",
-    "refresh-interval" : 60000,
+    "refreshInterval" : 60000,
     "safeColor" : "#1C7C54",
     "warningColor" : "#F9CB40",
     "dangerColor" : "#F04A00",